The Future of Commercial Corridors and Centers: Land Use Code Updates

 Para una versión en español de esta página, toque o haga clic en el botón en la parte superior derecha para seleccionar un idioma.

 The City of Fort Collins is working on improving future development outcomes within the city’s commercial corridors and centers.
 One of the intended outcomes is removing barriers to the creation of vibrant, resilient commercial areas that support local businesses and are adaptable to future community needs.
-This work is part of the larger effort to modernize the City's Land Use Code(External link), which governs how land is used and developed in our community.
+This work is part of the larger effort to modernize the City's Land Use Code, which governs how land is used and developed in our community.

 The Future of Commercial Corridors and Centers is focused on updating the Land Use Code governing commercial zone districts, corridors and development standards to ensure they align with current city policies and community needs.
 This effort’s goals: